simonhdickson/committor/USAGE.md

 done
 ```

-This guide should help you get started with Commitor and make the most of its AI-powered commit message generation!
+This guide should help you get started with Committor and make the most of its AI-powered commit message generation!